fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 ---
-title: How to Play an Audio Stream into a Phone Call with Python
+title: How to Play an Audio Stream Into a Phone Call With Python
 description: How to Play an Audio Stream into a Phone Call with Python
 author: oleksii-borysenko
 published: true